maxamillion32/stamplay-aboutme/README.md

 ### Models
 `User.js`: just an empty skeleton  to mirror the server side model since we do not need it to do any specific job.

 `CObj.js`: this model reflects the **AboutPage** object we created with the editor.
 Has some setters for default attributes, the attribute `isNew` is setted after the first sign up.
-Today Custom Objects don't provide yet support for attributes that must be unique in a collection so the uniqueness of the `profileId` is handled on the client side.

 ### Views